DanOlner/regionalGVAbyindustry/README.md

 The following code does three things:

 1. Filters down to a single year and keeps in *yeartoplot*.
-2. Joins the LQ slopes to this single year, so we can see what the trends were in the rest of the time range for each place and sector
+2. Joins the LQ-over-time slopes to this single year, so we can see what the trends were in the rest of the time range for each place and sector
 3. Finds the minimum and maximum LQ values for the entire data range, for each place and year (this is explained more below when looking at a plot) and adds this to *yeartoplot*.